The problem with Proca: ghost instabilities in self-interacting vector fields

 We also consider the conditions under which a tachyonic instability arises, i.e., where an eigenvalue of the mass matrix~\eqref{eq:MassMatrix} changes sign, or equivalently when its determinant is equal to zero.
-In the quartic case, assuming a Minkowski background and keeping only up to first order in $\lambda$, this happens when $\left(1+17/2 X^\mu X_\mu\right)< 0$.
-We find that this instability is triggered first for negative $\lambda$.
+In the quartic case, assuming a Minkowski background and keeping only up to first order in $\lambda$, this happens when $\left(1+\frac{17}{2} X^\mu X_\mu\right)< 0$.
+We find that this instability is triggered first for negative $\lambda$ (see Fig. \ref{fig-SR_timeprofiles}).

 We will demonstrate below that both the ghost and tachyonic instabilities derived here correspond to failures observed in numerical simulations, indicating that such unstable states can be reached dynamically from physically reasonable initial conditions.
+Although we illustrate the instabilities using the case of a fourth-order potential, we note that the instabilities are not related to the unboundedness of the potential from below but to the presence of inflection points where the potential changes from convex to concave, and so they cannot be ``cured'' by adding higher-order terms.
+We have tested this finding numerically by adding sixth-order corrections which are positive definite, and find consistent results.

-{\bf \em Numerical evolution to instability.} We now perform numerical simulations of the time-domain evolution of a self-interacting Proca field around a Kerr black hole of mass $M$ and spin $J=a\,M$ in $3+1$ dimensions, with the quartic potential of Eq.~\eqref{eq:DefPotentialInX}.
+{\bf \em Numerical evolution to instability.} We now perform numerical simulations of the time-domain evolution of a self-interacting Proca field around a Kerr BH of mass $M$ and spin $J=a\,M$ in $3+1$ dimensions, with the quartic potential of Eq.~\eqref{eq:DefPotentialInX}.

-Following~\cite{East:2017ovw, East:2017mrj, Witek:2012tr}, we use an ADM decomposition of the metric in Cartesian Kerr-Schild (KS) coordinates, considering the case where this is a background metric on which the dynamical Proca field evolves (i.e. we neglect backreaction of the field onto the metric).
+Following~\cite{East:2017ovw, East:2017mrj, Witek:2012tr}, we use an ADM decomposition of the metric in Cartesian Kerr-Schild (KS) coordinates (the full metric is given in the Supplementary Material), considering the case where this is a background metric on which the dynamical Proca field evolves (i.e. we neglect backreaction of the field onto the metric).
 As above, we decompose the vector field into a scalar $\varphi$ and a purely spatial vector $A^{\mu}$ and define the electric field as $E_i = -\alpha F_{i0}$ where $\alpha$ is the lapse function of the ADM metric.
-The evolution equations for these quantities and further details of the numerical scheme are given in Appendix~\ref{sec-appendix_numerical}.
+The evolution equations for these quantities and further details of the numerical scheme are given in the Supplementary Material.

 A key feature of the decomposition is that we obtain an evolution equation for $\varphi$ of the form